krallnyx/BoulderBikeTourAPI/README.md

 * sqlite3

 ## Configuration
-To launch this app, simply laun "rails server" or the file "RailS.bat" on Windows You can also tun the test set via "rails test"
+To launch this app, simply launch "rails server" or the file "RailS.bat" on Windows You can also tun the test set via "rails test"